Fred Goodfellow: Playing career

 Fred Goodfellow won caps for Yorkshire (RU) against Northumberland and Lancashire during 1897, followed by further caps during 1898.

 He changed rugby football codes from rugby union to rugby league, when he transferred from Sharlston RFC to Wakefield Trinity during September 1898, he did not play a first-team match for Wakefield Trinity, he was transferred from Wakefield Trinity to Holbeck c.
 1899, he was the captain of Holbeck during the 1901–02 season, Holbeck resigned from the league following a 0–7 defeat by St. Helens in the Championship Second Division play-off final during the 1903–04 season, he transferred from Holbeck to Hull F.C. c.
 1904, during his time at Hull F.C. he scored 11-goals in a match, he was transferred from Hull F.C. to Dewsbury c.
 1906, he was transferred from Dewsbury to Sharlston ARLFC c.
 1910, he retired from playing aged 41 following an injury in 1921.

-Genealogical information
+Personal life

-Fred Goodfellow's marriage took place during fourth ¼ 1902 in Wakefield district, he was the father of the rugby league footballer; Herbert Goodfellow.
+Fred Goodfellow was the father of the rugby league footballer; Herbert Goodfellow.